 Next Stop: Silverton, Colorado

 Silverton is the perfect place to shoot a western.
 The town has preserved many of the original buildings of the 1880's.
 It has retained it's rough, small town charm and resisted the impulse to become another Telluride or Aspen.
-The area is full of old buildings, mines, old peeling railroad
+The area is full of old buildings, mines, period railroad

-The production is attracting an incredible amount of talent and support.
-Silverton is a challenging change in direction but the project sometimes seems to have a mind of it's own.
+Moving the shoot to Silverton is a challenging change in direction for the project and will add a considerable amount of cost, but the increase in production values is incredible.
+With the support and help of Rebecca, Bruce and an enthusiastic fan base, I'm optimistic we'll be able to swing it.
+This project sometimes seems to have a mind of it's own.
 I'm just trying to keep up and hang on for the journey.